Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 12.9% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 12.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 580,462 2010: 582,516 2011: 590,947 2012: 600,971 2013: 612,061 2014: 621,639 2015: 632,172 2016: 639,924 2017: 642,822 2018: 647,912 2019: 655,057 2010 base 2019